VedantKh/emed-final-project/app/docs/project_plan.md

    - A simple interface where the user selects a crisis scenario and then interacts primarily through voice.
    - Displays the scenario background and provides visual feedback for audio processing.
    - Shows the a summary of the most recent question the agent has asked.
+   - Once conversation is complete, displays a button to generate evaluation.
+   - Cool animation while loading
-   - Once conversation is complete, a clear document with feedback and a score is returned based on the rubric.
+   - After evaluation is processed, displays a comprehensive feedback document with scores based on the rubric.

 2. **WebRTC Audio Implementation:**